iromli/docker-spannerbox/README.md

 `spannerbox` is an image contains pre-configured Spanner emulator.

-The image includes `gcloud` to initialize config, instance, and database.

 ## Usage

 The following environment variables can be used to customize `spannerbox` container: